linux-kernel-labs/linux/Documentation/teaching/labs/deferred_work.rst

 	  * :c:func:`kthread_create` to create a suspended thread and then start it running with :c:func:`wake_up_process`.

-	  Review the `Kernel Threads`_ section if needed.
+	  Review the `Kernel threads` section if needed.

 .. attention:: Synchronize the thread termination with module unloading:

-	       * The thread should finish when the module is unloaded
+	       * The thread should finish when the module in unloaded

-	       * Wait for the kernel thread to exit before continuing with unloading
+	       * Wait for the kernel thread to exit before continuing with with unloading

 .. hint:: For synchronization use two wait queues and two flags.